The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 - Be wary of storing private data on your mobile phone.
 If a hacker gets into your cell phone, private data could be lost and you may not be able to retrieve it.

 - Backup key data to cloud storage, on your laptop, external hard drive or google account and clear data from your phone regularly.
 Employ end-to-end encryption whenever possible.
+Not a fan of iCloud?
+Here are our cloud storage top picks.

 - Don't send personal or financial information in emails or text messages.